ongyx/tankobon/API.md

 - `pages` - Whether or not to parse the pages for any new chapters.
   Defaults to False (may take up a lot of bandwidth for many chapters).
+- `progress` - A callback function called with the chapter id every time it is parsed.
+  Defaults to None.

 <a name="tankobon.core.Manga.select"></a>
 #### select